 Q. What are some ideal characteristics of a successful sustainability intern?

-A. “ A successful intern should be dedicated to the cause, cultivates sustainability, has a level of ambition, likes starting new things, tries to stay as involved in as many loops as possible, and has connections which render very helpful for someone in this position.”
+A. “ A successful intern should be dedicated to the cause, have a desire to cultivate sustainability, a high level of ambition, likes starting new things, tries to stay as involved in as many loops as possible, and has connections which render very helpful for someone in this position.”

 Q. How long have you been involved in sustainability work here at Truman?
 What are some events that you’ve taken part in or helped organize?

 A. “My freshman year, second semester, I joined ECO and the Garden Club.
 Since then, I have been doing as much as possible to promote sustainability.
 I have worked as a Green Thumb scholarship worker, and an employee for AmeriCorps.
 I was the Grassroots Environmentalism student teacher.
-I also worked at Take Root Café: coordinated volunteers and advocacy.
+I also worked at Take Root Café: coordinated volunteers and worked to get the Truman community more involved with the cafe.
 I will continue to work with Take Root after graduation.”

 Q. What does sustainability mean to you?